 Test your knowledge of the subject matter covered in this module by answering the following questions.
-Answers are given on the next page.

 - 1. What is a "drug" as the term is used in this course? - 2.
 What are the seven major categories of drugs? - 3.
 What kind (category) of drug is alcohol?
 What about Cocaine?
 What about Heroin? - 4.
 How would you respond to someone who suggests that the "drug problem" basically occurs only in a few metropolitan areas, and doesn't apply to their community? - 5.
 What category of drug is PCP classified?
 What about Marijuana?
 What about Valium? - 6.
 What category of drug is Methamphetamine?
 What about LSD?
 What about Peyote? - 7.
 What does the term "polydrug use" mean?